What is Anxiety?

 In hypnotherapy, we will use a technique called rewind and reframe.
 It is a quick and effective technique designed to neutralise the high emotional arousal which has prevented the memory of the traumatic event being processed into a memory of the past.

 Your first session will focus on relaxation and reducing your overall levels of anxiety.
 In subsequent sessions we will use the ‘rewind’ technique to get your phobia under control and then we will focus on ‘reframing’ the problem by getting you to imagine how you want to react in the future.
 Specific phobia’s can be helped in a few sessions.
 Non-specific phobias, such as agoraphobia, or if your general level of anxiety is high, then more sessions will be required.
-This will be discussed in your initial consultation.
+This will be discussed in your first session.